benkeen/generatedata/DEVELOPMENT.md

 Version 4 of generatedata uses Docker to simplify packaging up the app for development and distribution.
 Docker wasn't quite the wonder that I hoped it would be, but the benefits overall are undeniable.

-I experimented with getting the dev environment running _entirely_ within Docker containers so you'd wouldn't require to install anything locally, but I found it was simply too slow to be of practical use as a dev env.
+I experimented with getting the dev environment running _entirely_ within Docker containers so you wouldn't require to install anything locally, but I found it was simply too slow to be of practical use as a dev env.
 So instead, the local dev env just uses docker containers for the _server and database_; the FE code is still ran locally.
 I know that's a pain for non-frontend developers especially who aren't so familiar with setting up NVM, Grunt etc., but it's a